 On shots on the ice, they should use their stick, if possible, to deflect the puck into the corner.
 When in the butterfly position, they should try to position their leg pads at a slight angle so pucks that hit their pads bounce toward the corners and not directly back to the shooter.

 When they make a save to their blocker side, they should rotate their wrist so the puck deflects off the glove into the corner and out of the immediate scoring area.

 BLOCKER AND CATCH GLOVES POSITIONING

 When in the proper goalie stance or ready position, the blocker and catch glove should be positioned just off the outside edges of the leg pads to maximize coverage.
 If a goalie catches with their left hand, the catch glove should be held at a 2 or 3 o’clock position, slightly in front of the body with pocket facing the puck.
 If they catch with their right hand, the glove should be at 9 or 10 o’clock.

 For goalies, it’s always about the next shot.
 If they make a save, have they moved into the proper position for a second or third shot?
 If they give up a goal, are they ready to stop the next shot they face?
 And it’s about competing.
 Goalies should do whatever they can to keep the puck out of the net and make the shooters earn whatever goals they get.

 ABOUT COACH STEVE CARROLL

 Edina native Steve Carroll is a Minnesota goalie development leader.
-He is in his 28th year of running weekend goalie clinics in Minnesota and Iowa or boys and girls, ages 6-14.
+He is in his 29th year of running weekend goalie clinics in Minnesota and Iowa or boys and girls, ages 6-14.
+He is also the goalie coach for the #1 ranked Gustavus Adolphus College women’s hockey team, which finished second the country in 2022.
 Learn more at www.carrollgs.com